 If you’d like users to discover your content on SERPs (search engine results pages), using keyword analysis tools can narrow down what potential keywords work best – SEM Rush and The Hoth, are great places to start.

 Google is another great platform to source potential keywords.
-Google Ads allow you to generate keyword research reports, allowing you to pull keywords that yield a good search volume and low competition.
+Google Ads allows you to generate keyword research reports, allowing you to pull keywords that yield a good search volume and low competition.

 Google Search Console’s performance tab can also provide a long list of keywords that are relevant to your site.
 Be sure to choose ones that have a high impression count and mid-level page placement.